 Title IX FAQ

-Understand Your Rights & Options Under Title IX
+Helping Clients Understand Their Rights & Options Under Title IX

 Title IX is a complex law that plays a vital role in misconduct allegations, affecting millions of students throughout the country.
 If you are facing accusations of misconduct, Title IX will certainly affect your situation.
 In these situations, it is in your best interest to work closely with an attorney or advisor who is knowledgeable about Title IX.